danish90/python-projects/README.md

 Collection of small projects as I learn to code in Python — inspirations and guidelines from Youtube, Daily Python Projects, ChatGPT, and Claude.

-Some fun ones I've included in the python-practice branch:
+Some fun ones I've included:
   1. Slot Machine
   2. Recipe Finder
   3. Simple ATM
+  4. Motivational Quote of the Day (featuring Claude's 'Ironic Motivational Quotes for the Lazy')

 Goal projects for end of 2024 (and writing this out will help me commit):
   1. Magic 8-ball